 1. A painting is an object that functions as a window, a decoration and as a thing that can transform one’s surroundings and psychological state.

 2. Landscape paintings emphasize the fact that walls separate us from nature.
-Hanging pictures of the outdoors on the walls of a home makes a room feel larger by adding a vista that connects one to the natural world.
+Hanging pictures of the outdoors on walls creates a vista that connects one to the natural world and expands interior space.

 3. As a handmade simulation of the environment, landscape paintings offer respite, escape and an opportunity to sit, look and contemplate.

 4. A painting is a visual translation of sensation.

 5. I choose landscape and still life as subject matter and invite the viewer to experience a painting as an object that holds an opportunity for renewal, physical intimacy and affective power.